"Nov. 6, 2012 -- The FDA has approved Pfizer's Xeljanz (tofacitinib), a first-of-its-kind treatment for rheumatoid arthritis.

 Following a single 15 mg dose of meloxicam there was no marked difference in plasma concentrations in patients with mild (Child-Pugh Class I) or moderate (Child-Pugh Class II) hepatic impairment compared to healthy volunteers.
 Protein binding of meloxicam was not affected by hepatic impairment.
 No dosage adjustment is necessary in patients with mild to moderate hepatic impairment.
 Patients with severe hepatic impairment (Child-Pugh Class III) have not been adequately studied [see WARNINGS AND PRECAUTIONS and Use in Specific Populations].

 Following a single dose of meloxicam, the free Cmax plasma concentrations were higher in patients with renal failure on chronic hemodialysis (1% free fraction) in comparison to healthy volunteers (0.3% free fraction).
 Hemodialysis did not lower the total drug concentration in plasma; therefore, additional doses are not necessary after hemodialysis.
-Meloxicam is not dialyzable [see DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS, and Use In Specific Populations].
+Meloxicam is not dialyzable [see DOSAGE AND ADMINISTRATION and Use in Specific Populations].

-Aspirin: When MOBIC is administered with aspirin (1000 mg three times daily) to healthy volunteers, it tended to increase the AUC (10%) and Cmax (24%) of meloxicam.
-The clinical significance of this interaction is not known [see DRUG INTERACTIONS].
+Aspirin: When NSAIDs were administered with aspirin, the protein binding of NSAIDs were reduced, although the clearance of free NSAID was not altered.
+When MOBIC is administered with aspirin (1000 mg three times daily) to healthy volunteers, it tended to increase the AUC (10%) and Cmax (24%) of meloxicam.
+The clinical significance of this interaction is not known.
+See Table 3 for clinically significant drug interactions of NSAIDs with aspirin [see DRUG INTERACTIONS].

 Cholestyramine: Pretreatment for four days with cholestyramine significantly increased the clearance of meloxicam by 50%.
 This resulted in a decrease in t½, from 19.2 hours to 12.5 hours, and a 35% reduction in AUC.
 This suggests the existence of a recirculation pathway for meloxicam in the gastrointestinal tract.
 The clinical relevance of this interaction has not been established.